flutter/samples/game_template/README.md

 [AdMob]: https://admob.google.com/

+The template starts with a sample AdMob app ID and two sample Ad unit IDs.
+These should let you test out your code even without getting real IDs from AdMob.
+But this "feature" is sparsely documented and only meant for hello world projects.
+The sample IDs will definitely not work for published games.

 If you feel lost at any point, a full [AdMob for Flutter walk-through][] is available on Google AdMob's documentation site.